 As we pulled in, another group of Buoyers was also pulling in.
 The beaming smiles on their faces and the clinking of empties, lead me to believe they’d enjoyed things as much as we had.

-How much is the BBQ Buoy
+How Much is the BBQ Buoy

 Your driver must be over 21 and have a driving license to take control of things.
+You don’t need to have a boating license.

 To find out more, check out their website where you’ll find prices for hire, booze and food, get your questions answered and can make a booking.